Frames, ticks, titles, and labels

 The automatic frame (

-Add automatic grid lines to the plot by adding a
+Add automatic grid lines to the plot by passing

 The figure title can be set by passing +ttitle to the